Architectural Salvage of Greensboro

 ASG is a nationally recognized, non-profit volunteer project of Preservation Greensboro, Incorporated, with support from the City of Greensboro.
 The project is to rescue and recycle materials from historic structures when they are remodeled or demolished, and return profits to the community through a grant program for historic residences.
 Volunteer S.W.A.T.
 (Saving Worn Architectural Treasures) teams*, supervised by volunteer professionals, carefully retrieve authentic materials from buildings.
 Donors may claim a tax deduction for charitable contributions.
 Salvaged materials are lightly cleaned and prepared for retail sale at the showroom.

 The New Architectural Salvage of Greensboro showroom is open Fridays 10:00 a.m. - 6:00 p.m. and Saturdays 9:00 a.m. - 3:00 p.m. or by appointment.
 1028-B Huffman Street in east Greensboro.

 For more information call 336-389-9118 or email us.

 *Volunteer S.W.A.T (Saving Worn Architectural Treasures) Teams retrieve materials from historic buildings before they are demolished.
 Volunteers receive credit toward the purchase of salvaged materials.
 Work sessions are held to prepare items for the showroom and to organize the warehouse.
-They occur the Tuesday evening (usually starting at 5:30) before the 1st and 3rd Saturdays of the month.
 Visit the Events page for upcoming work sessions.

 Updated 24 June 2014